-The linguistic department at Unit Terjemahan Melalui Komputer (UTMK) collected some Malay-English bitexts in different genres (novels, user guides, literature books, etc.).
-The problem is: these bitexts were processed using a scanner to scan the text first, and then a tool was used to change them into texts.
-By doing this, the bitexts need to be edited, and most of them are not edited yet, or in process of editing.
-Fortunately, we find the two books "The 7 Habits of Highly Effective People" [1] and "Semantics" [10] are almost edited.
+The English-Malay bitexts were collected by the Computer Aided Translation Unit (UTMK) in University Science Malaysia (USM).
+The softcopy of these bitexts needs post-editing.
+Fortunately, we find the two books "The 7 Habits of Highly Effective People" (Covey, 1990) and "Semantics" (Palmer, 1981) are almost edited.
 The "7 Habits" book consisted of 101,790 words in the English version and 107,161 words in the Malay version.
 It is divided into 13 chapters.
 From the "Semantics" book we collected 8 chapters, all together about 50,170 words in the English version, and 51,802 words in the Malay version.
-Both the "7 Habits" and the "Semantics" books are handaligned at the level of sentences.
-Also we find that The "Microsoft Word For Windows version 2.0: User's Guide" [9] can be used in our test, but it is raw data, so we took only the first 20 pages and we hand-aligned them for the purpose of testing SIMR/GSA.
-These bitexts were suitable for our testing at the beginning stage; the data is specified in Table
+Both the "7 Habits" and the "Semantics" books are hand-aligned at the level of sentences.
+Also we find that The "Microsoft Word For Windows version 2.0: User's Guide" (Microsoft Corp., 1991) can be used in our test, but it is raw data, so we took only the first 20 pages and we hand-aligned them for the purpose of testing SIMR/GSA.
+These bitexts were suitable for our testing at the beginning stage; the data is specified in Table 2.